 We also receive strategic advice on our research through the Ethics Committee and a range of expert advisory groups.

-Internally, the Senior Leadership Group reviews our risk register and privacy management plan every four to six weeks.
+Internally, the Senior Leadership Group reviews our risk register and privacy management plan every quarter.
 Risk management is an integral part of our project governance.
 Project managers undertake risk assessments for all projects and are required to report regularly on risk and mitigations.
 They also develop privacy impact assessments on all projects that involve handling personal or sensitive information.
 Risk management is an ongoing and iterative process and each risk in our risk register is reviewed at least annually, with higher rated risks reviewed every quarter.
 In line with the implementation of the new AIFS Strategy 2021-26, we will be renewing our Risk Management Framework during the 2021/22 financial year, as well as refreshing and aligning our risk register with the new strategy and introducing improvements to our risk assessment and review processes to further build our risk management capability.

 This AIFS book explore some of the complexities of the child and family issues facing those working in social policy and legal systems

 This publication tells the story of the Australian Temperament Project, a longitudinal study of Australian children born in Victoria 1982-83

 This book draws together key facts and figures about family formation and change, drawing on information and analysis from a wide variety of source

 Using data from the HILDA survey, this article provides estimates on the impact of divorce on wellbeing for older Australians aged 55-74 years